abhiraj68/Zoomcar/README.md

  # ** Vikram Sharma **
- He is responsible for landing and payment page.
+ He is responsible for landing ,navbar and payment page.

  # ** Sanchit Jain **
  He is responsible for ZMS and Login Page.